-The accounting policies used in the preparation of these financial statements are consistent with those which were applied in the preparation of the Company's financial statements for the year ended 31 December 2019, except for the application of the new or amended standards and interpretations binding for the annual reporting periods commencing on 1 January 2020 or later.
+The accounting policies used in the preparation of these financial statements are consistent with those which were applied in the preparation of the Company's financial statements for the year ended 31 December 2020, except for the application of the new or amended standards and interpretations binding for the annual reporting periods commencing on 1 January 2021 or later.

-Other new or amended standards or interpretations which are applicable for the first time in 2020 do not have any significant impact on the financial statements of the Company.
+The amended standards or interpretations which are applicable for the first time in 2021 do not have any significant impact on the financial statements of the Company.